PeterZs/SAN/README.md

-# The Source Codes will come soon before 1st June.

 # [Style Aggregated Network for Facial Landmark Detection](https://arxiv.org/abs/1803.04108)

 We provide the training and testing codes for [SAN](https://d-x-y.github.io/publication/style-aggregation-network), implemented in [PyTorch](pytorch.org).